 'Did you have any of the fish flesh?'
 Fineagas demanded.
 Fionn had to tell the truth.

 'No,' he said.

 'Did you try any of it at all?'
 Fineagas asked.
 Fionn then remembered that he had put his thumb in his mouth when the oil burned it, and he told Fineagas this.

 Fineagas understood there and then that the special knowledge which came only from that cooked salmon on the spit had been granted to Fionn and not him.
 Despite his loss, Fineagas was happy for the lad, since he knew that he would grow up to be a most wise man and a great hero and that, from that day forth, Fionn MacCumhail would be the ablest and most celebrated leader of the Fianna warriors.

-This text appears in its entirety on the Education Scotland website.
+This text appears in its entirety on the Education Scotland website (no longer available).
 No changes have been made.